futurice/terraform-examples/google_cloud/openresty-beyondcorp/README.md

 - A Write Ahead Log
 - Google Secret Manager intergration

-Read more on the [blog](https://futurice.com/blog/openresty-a-swiss-army-proxy-for-serverless)
+Read more on the [OpenResty: a Swiss Army Proxy for Serverless; WAL, Slack, Zapier and Auth](https://futurice.com/blog/openresty-a-swiss-army-proxy-for-serverless) blog.

 An earlier version is linked to in the [Minimalist BeyondCorp style Identity Aware Proxy for Cloud Run](https://futurice.com/blog/identity-aware-proxy-for-google-cloud-run) blog that is just the login part.